Skip to main content

 Streamlining Strategic Planning: How to “Plan the Plan” with Less Chaos and More Collaboration

 Ever been in one of those planning meetings that drag on forever, with everyone talking, but nothing really moving forward?
 We’ve all been there.
 Strategic planning is a critical part of any organization—whether it’s a school, a nonprofit, or a business—but it doesn’t have to feel like a never-ending marathon of meetings.
 We like to think of strategic planning in two phases, each with its challenges for organizations.
-Planning the plan Implementing the plan In this blog (the first of a two-part series), we’ll highlight innovative strategies to help organizations streamline the most crucial phase of planning—“ planning the plan. ” This phase is often the most time-consuming and challenging, but it doesn’t have to be.
+Planning the plan Implementing the plan ( Go to this post. ) In this blog (the first of a two-part series), we’ll highlight innovative strategies to help organizations streamline the most crucial phase of planning—“ planning the plan. ” This phase is often the most time-consuming and challenging, but it doesn’t have to be.
 Let’s dive into how organizations can rethink their approach to strategic planning.
-The Challenges of Strategic Planning: Planning the Plan Strategic planning can often feel like trying to plan a road trip with a car full of backseat drivers.
-On paper, it seems simple ...
+The Challenges of Strategic Planning: Planning the Plan Strategic planning can often feel like trying to plan a road trip with a car full of backseat dri...

 Navigating the Midterm Review in WASC Accreditation